agent:// Protocol

 Reference Implementation

-A Python SDK (agent-uri on PyPI) implements the full stack:
+A Python SDK (agent-uri on PyPI) implements the core stack:

 from agent_uri import AgentClient